eyedouble/erlsass/README.md

 # erlsass
-Compile Sass/Scss implemented as Erlang NIF using libsass.
+Compile Sass/Scss implemented as Erlang NIF using **libsass 3.5.1**.

 ## Known to work on:
 - Ubuntu 17.10